MDDR2K4/vice-ai/README.md

   # Vice AI - Project Vision & Technical Blueprint

-**Tagline:** Engineered for Genuine Connection.
+**Tagline:** Clarity, Engineered.

-This repository contains the project vision, technical architecture, and development plan for Vice AI, submitted for the OpenAI x NxtWave Hackathon.
+This repository contains the project vision and technical plan for Vice AI, a cognitive sounding board designed for mental clarity.

 ---

 ### 1. Core Problem

-Current social platforms are engineered for addiction, not connection.
-This has led to a global rise in loneliness and a decline in deep, meaningful friendships.
+The modern mind is cluttered, leading to stress and indecision.
+There is no effective tool for privately dissecting and structuring one's own thoughts.

 ### 2. Our Solution

-Vice AI is a "personality-first" platform that uses a sophisticated AI to understand users on a deep level.
-We engineer connections based on true psychological compatibility, forcing substance over superficiality.
+Vice AI is a tool to get a firm grip on your thoughts.
+Users speak their mind via voice notes.
+The AI listens, analyzes, and asks sharp, insightful questions to help the user achieve clarity.
+It is a tool for analysis, not just empathy.

 ### 3. Proposed Tech Stack

 *   **Frontend:** React.js (with Vite)
 *   **Backend:** Python with FastAPI
-*   **Database:** Supabase (for Auth, DB, and Storage)
+*   **Database:** Supabase
-*   **AI APIs:** OpenAI GPT-4 and Whisper API
+*   **AI APIs:** OpenAI Whisper API and GPT-4
 *   **Deployment:** Vercel

-### 4. User Flow & API Integration

-1.  **Onboarding:** User engages in a "Diagnostic Conversation" with our AI.
-    *   **Frontend** sends user's text/voice to our **Backend**.
-    *   If voice, **Backend** calls **Whisper API** to transcribe.
-    *   **Backend** sends the transcript to **GPT-4 API** to generate a "Personality Blueprint."
-2.  **Matching:**
-    *   The Blueprint is stored in **Supabase**.
-    *   A backend script compares Blueprints to find optimal matches.
-3.  **Match Reveal:**
-    *   The match data is sent to **GPT-4 API** to generate the "Why you're compatible" summary, which is then displayed to the user.
+### 4. Core AI Logic (Prompt Engineering)

+The core of Vice AI is a precision-engineered GPT-4 prompt:

+`"You are Vice AI, a cognitive sounding board.
+Your goal is to help the user achieve clarity.
+You must follow these rules: 1.
+Do not give advice or opinions.
+2. Summarize the user's core problem or emotion in one sentence.
+3. Ask one sharp, insightful, open-ended question that forces critical thinking.
+4. Your entire response must be concise and direct.
+User's entry: [INSERT TRANSCRIPT HERE]"`

 ---

 ### 5. Project Status

-This project is currently in the **conceptual and architectural planning stage**.
-The next step is to build the MVP as outlined in our feasibility plan.
+This project is currently in the **conceptual and architectural planning stage**